Vote for Huggett: Cast

+Production

+Ken Annakin was reluctant to make The Huggett films, wanting to work on more ambitious material, but did it as a favour to Sydney Box, head of Gainsborough.
+However, he enjoyed working with the cast.

 Critical reception

-TV Guide described Vote for Huggett as "one of three films in the rather dismal 'Huggett Family' series".
-The Radio Times praised Jack Warner and Kathleen Harrison, "wonderful as mum and dad and yes, that's a young Diana Dors as the troublesome niece".
 The Monthly Film Bulletin wrote, "the film is well up to the standard set by the first in the series, and relies for its appeal on its homely humour and fine characterisations by Jack Warner and Kathleen Harrison as Joe and Ethel Huggett, Susan Shaw and Petula Clark as their daughters and Diana Dors as niece Diana.
 Strong support is rendered by the remainder of the cast."

+TV Guide described Vote for Huggett as "one of three films in the rather dismal Huggett Family series".

+The Radio Times praised Jack Warner and Kathleen Harrison, "wonderful as mum and dad and yes, that's a young Diana Dors as the troublesome niece".

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Standard Huggett shenanigans, quite entertaining."